For cPanel & WHM 11.44

 The "chain of trust" for the issuer.

-A CA can vouch for other CAs, which results in a "chain of trust."
-In order for a CA to sell certificates, another CA must vouch for them.
+A certificate authority can vouch for other certificate authorities, which results in a "chain of trust."
+In order for a certificate authority to be able to sell certificates, another certificate authority must vouch for them.

 What are limitations of SSL/TLS?

 SSL certificates review domain names literally.
 For example,

 example.com are two different domains in relation to SSL.